Moiman/FilmFellow/README.md

 ## Deployment<a name="deployment"></a>

-Project Manager App is deployed to Microsoft Azure: Cloud Computing Services.
+FilmFellow is deployed to Microsoft Azure: Cloud Computing Services.

 Link to project: https://filmfellow.azurewebsites.net/